 - Awareness Days

-Creating your own mashup requires a certain level of comfort with software technology, but there are several online tools that do not require technical expertise.
+Creating your own mashup requires a certain level of understanding of software technology, but there are several online tools that do not require technical expertise.
 You can customize many ready-made mashups by using your own data.
-If you are interested in creating your own mashups, tools such as ZeeMaps and Dapper can help you get started.
+If you are interested in creating your own mashups, tools such as ZeeMaps and Census.gov’s list of data tools can help you get started.

-- Connect people living with HIV to services such as housing and meals.
+- Connect people living with HIV to services such as housing and HIV testing.